ClancyLab/squid/docs/source/examples/neb.rst

     NEB converged the RMS force.
     ------------------------------------------------------------------------------------------

-With the following graph made using:
+With the following graph made using the scanDFT command line tool:

 .. code-block:: none